kmaida/gatsby-speakerbot/docs/development-slack-app.md

 At this point, we need to install our Slack app to our Slack workspace to generate a bot token.
 Go to the **Install App** sidebar item in your Slack App Settings and click the **Install App** button.

 You will receive a prompt telling you that Speakerbot is requesting permission to access your workspace.
 You may also be prompted to choose the channel that Speakerbot posts to.
-Select the channel you created in the [Initial Setup](#initial-setup) section above.
+Select the channel you created in the [Initial Setup](development.md#initial-setup) section.

 Click **Allow** to install the application.
 You will then have a **Bot User OAuth Access Token** available in the **Install App** section of your Slack App Settings.
 Copy this token and paste it into your `.env` file's `SLACK_BOT_TOKEN` variable.